 NREL's campus is powered in part by renewable energy sources, including solar, wind, and biomass power.

 On-site Renewable Energy Portfolio: Fiscal Year 2021

 Photovoltaic systems at the South Table Mountain Campus and Flatirons Campus have a total capacity of 4.5 MW.
 PV systems are either directly purchased or acquired through power purchase agreements, and the renewable energy credits from the majority of these systems are sold to Xcel Energy to support the State of Colorado's Renewable Portfolio Standard.
 NREL purchases replacement renewable energy credits for these systems each fiscal year.

 Wind turbines at the Flatirons Campus have 7 MW of installed capacity, including turbines used for research.

 NREL's Renewable Fuel Heating Plant is a 9-MBtu/hour woodchip-fired boiler that uses woodchips from sustainable forest thinning.
 The plant provides about one-half of the heat delivered to NREL's South Table Mountain campus central heating system.
 There are two ground-source heat pumps on South Table Mountain.
 Solar thermal energy technologies, including ventilation air preheating systems and Trombe walls, are incorporated throughout NREL's campus .

-This infographic shows NREL's FY 2020 energy consumption by fuel type.
+This infographic shows NREL's Fiscal Year 2020 energy consumption by fuel type.
 The South Table Mountain campus consumed energy from grid electricity, natural gas, biomass, and solar photovoltaics.
 The Flatirons Campus consumed energy from grid electricity, natural gas, solar photovoltaics, and wind production.